-Baidu, Inc. (BIDU) CEO Yanhong Li on Q1 2020 Results - Earnings Call Transcript

 Thanks, Robin.
 Hello, everyone.
 Welcome to Baidu's First Quarter 2020 Call.
 All monetary amounts used in my discussion are in renminbi, unless stated otherwise.
 Despite the huge uncertainties and adverse impact caused by the COVID-19 outbreak in the first quarter, Baidu's total revenues reached CNY22.5 billion or USD 3.2 billion, decreasing only 7% year-over-year.

 Revenue from Baidu Core was CNY15.3 billion or USD 2.2 billion, decreasing 13% year-over-year.
-Marketing services from health care, travel, franchising and financial services, among other sectors, were significantly impacted by the halting of off-line activities during shelter-in-place.
+Marketing services from health-care, travel, franchising and financial services, among other sectors, were significantly impacted by the halting of off-line activities during shelter-in-place.
 We offset some of this weakness by leveraging Baidu's spanning sales channel to capture growth from performing areas, such as e-commerce, online game, online education and software.
 In general, SMEs held back more during the quarter, while key accounts took advantage of the situation to build their brands.

 Our new AI businesses saw strong growth across the board, from smart devices to cloud to smart transportation. iQIYI revenue reached CNY7.6 billion, up 9% year-over-year, and their ad business was impacted by the challenging macro, down 27% year-over-year.

 Non-GAAP cost of revenues was CNY14.2 billion, down 3% year-over-year, primarily due to a decrease in traffic acquisition costs, offset by an increase in content cost.
 TAC decreased primarily due to a double-digit decrease in TAC revenue.
-Our strategy on TAC continues to be optimizing profit rather than growing TAC revenue at a loss.
+Our strategy on TAC continues to be optimizing profit, rather than growing TAC revenue at a loss.

 Non-GAAP SG&A expenses were CNY3.4 billion, down 39% year-over-year, primarily due to less channel spending and promotional marketing and decrease in personnel-related expenses.
 Non-GAAP R&D expenses were CNY3.5 billion, down 1% year-over-year.

-Non-GAAP operating income was CNY1.4 billion, and non-GAAP operating income to Baidu Core was CNY3.3 billion or USD 473 million.
+Non-GAAP operating income was CNY1.4 billion.
+Non-GAAP operating income to Baidu Core was CNY3.3 billion or USD 473 million.
 And non-GAAP operating margin to Baidu Core was 22%.
 Adjusted EBITDA was CNY2.9 billion, up 61% year-over-year, and adjusted EBITDA for Baidu Core was CNY4.6 billion or USD 656 million, up 38% year-over-year.
 And adjusted EBITDA margin for Baidu Core was 30%, up 11 points from last year.

 With our solid execution in expanding Baidu's mobile ecosystem, we are able to leverage R&D to strengthen Baidu's mobile building blocks and increase user retention.
 Despite total marketing spending decreasing year-over-year, Baidu App DAUs saw a respectable year-over-year increase of 48 million users in March.
 The strong operating leverage in the first quarter also reflects our focus on quality revenue growth for our new AI businesses.
-In smart devices, we try to lead by launching innovative products to increase ASP while growing sales volume to drive down BOM costs.
+In smart devices, we try to lead by launching innovative products to increase ASP, while growing sales volume to drive down BOM costs.

 In cloud, we focused on developing solutions for enterprise customers and growing gross margin in tandem with revenue growth.
 Smart transportation is the fastest growing among our new AI businesses, and it is also experiencing improving margin trends.

 As of March 31, 2020, cash and short-term investments was CNY146.7 billion.
 Excluding iQIYI, cash and short-term investments for Baidu Core was CNY136.7 billion or USD 19.3 billion.

 Free cash flow was CNY1.7 billion, and free cash flow for Baidu Core was CNY2.3 billion or USD 327 million.

-As a side note, in accordance with the new accounting policy ASU 2019-02, we reclassified licensed content purchase from investing activities to operating activities starting from January 1 this year.
+As a side note, in accordance with the new accounting policy ASU 2019-02, we reclassified licensed content purchase from investing activities to operating activities, starting from January 1 this year.
 Prior to the new accounting standard adoption, we reflected licensed content purchase in cash flow from investing activities, which was consistent with our peers in China.

-Baidu Core had approximately 28,800 full-time employees as of March, down 7% from last year.
+Baidu Core had approximately 28,800 full-time employees, as of March, down 7% from last year.

 During the first quarter, we returned USD 185 million to shareholders, and cumulatively over the last 2 buyback programs, we repurchased approximately USD 1.4 billion.
 Our Board recently approved a new USD 1 billion buyback program, which will be effective through July 1 next year.
 In early April, we completed a bond offering of USD 1 billion at a blended annual percentage rate of 3.26%, proceeds from which will be used to pay off maturing bonds and for general purposes.

 Turning to second quarter guidance.
 We expect total revenues to be between CNY25 billion and CNY27.3 billion, representing a growth rate of negative 5% to 4% year-over-year.
-Our guidance assumes Baidu Core will be growing between negative 8% to 2% year-over-year.
+Our guidance assumes Baidu Core will grow between negative 8% to 2% year-over-year.
 These forecasts are our current and preliminary view, which is subject to substantial uncertainty.

 Before I turn the call back to the operator, let me summarize our first quarter achievements.

-Our strategy to strengthen Baidu's mobile ecosystem is working, with third-party content and services from news feed platforms, apps and mobile sites migrating onto Baidu's platform to give users native app experience, without having to download third-party apps or be redirected to mobile sites.
+Our strategy to strengthen Baidu's mobile ecosystem is working, with third-party content and services, from news-feed platforms, apps and mobile sites, migrating onto Baidu's platform to give users native-app like experience, without having to download third-party apps or be redirected to mobile sites.

 Baidu's mobile building blocks are enabling our users, customers and content partners to log in, which is creating a positive virtuous cycle, resulting in strong user growth, more in-app searches and longer feed time spend.

 Many investors ask us how to see the terminal value of Baidu Core business.
 Despite a challenging situation with COVID-19 outbreak in the first quarter, revenue from Baidu App, which makes up the majority of Baidu Core's mobile revenue, was up year-over-year during the quarter.
-Baidu App's contribution margin is also increasing due to the strengthening of Baidu's mobile ecosystem.
+Baidu App's contribution margin is also increasing, due to the strengthening of Baidu's mobile ecosystem.

 And Baidu's new AI businesses saw strong performance in the first quarter, while operating losses are decreasing, reflecting our prudent strategy to focus on quality revenue growth.

-To appreciate Baidu's business, it is important to recognize the tremendous franchise value that we are creating with Baidu's mobile ecosystem and Baidu App as well as our new AI businesses, which we are focusing on revenue growth with improving margins.
+To appreciate Baidu's business, it is important to recognize the tremendous franchise value that we are creating with Baidu's mobile ecosystem and Baidu App, as well as our new AI businesses, where we are focusing on revenue growth with improving margins.

 Operator, with that, let's open the call to questions.